 You might think that this is all no big deal.
 But I think it is.
 From what I see, we have accepted the tradition instead of the truth and it damages our perceptions.
-And it damages the world’s perceptions about Jesus.
+And it damages the world’s perceptions about Yeshua.

 The person we call Jesus was really called Joshua.
-Yeshua if you want to really transliterate it from Hebrew.
+Yeshua if you want to really transliterate it from Aramaic.
 Yeshua means “God saves”.
 In Greek they transliterated that name as Iesous.
 And in Acts 7 and Hebrews 4 you can find this name, but it is talking about the Old Testament Yeshua who led the Israelites into the promised land.
 (Which interestingly is kind of what the New Testament Yeshua did for us! hmmm.)

 Again, it’s now a tradition and again you might think it’s no big deal.
 But I still think it is.
 God didn’t call him Jesus.
 God called him Yeshua.
 Why?
 Was he trying to tell us something?

 And again we have accepted the tradition instead of the truth.

 Now in the Bible there were some people who really valued tradition.
 The Pharisees.

 In Matthew 15 you can read how Yeshua told them off because they broke the commands of God for the sake of their traditions!
 God had commanded them to honour their parents.
 But their tradition said that if you have given money to the temple then you don’t need to give any to your parents.